|Nutrition Facts (per serving)|

 Once cooked through, remove the fish from grill and plate.

 Add parsley to the lemon butter and spoon 1/4 of the butter mixture over each piece of fish.

 Serve with grilled vegetables or your favorite sides.
 Enjoy.

-- Commercially harvested Gulf red snapper is available from July through September.
-If you are buying whole red snapper, look for healthy fish that have deep red fins, pinkish bellies, and red gills.
+- If you are buying whole red snapper, look for healthy fish that have deep red fins, pinkish bellies, and red gills.
 Fillets sold with the skin on are more likely to be genuine red snapper.
 When buying fillets, look for moist, reflective white flesh.

-- If you like a more aggressively seasoned blackened snapper, you can boost the black pepper to as much as 1 tablespoon and cayenne to as much as 2 teaspoons.
+- If you like a more aggressively seasoned blackened snapper, boost the black pepper to as much as 1 tablespoon and cayenne to as much as 2 teaspoons.

 - If your guest list has mixed likes and dislikes, you can sprinkle some extra black pepper and cayenne on the fillets of those who want more heat.